 Language Analysis and Experimentation Labs

 The Language Analysis and Experimentation Labs (LAE Labs) are a research and teaching facility dedicated to human language and the cognitive mechanisms responsible for it.
 The LAE Labs house research on the articulation, acoustics, and perception of speech, the production and recognition of words, and the processing of sentences and discourse.
 Tools used by faculty and student researchers in these labs include audio and video recording hardware, acoustic analysis software, articulatory measurement devices, eye-tracking equipment, large language corpora, tools for building computational models of linguistic and cognitive behavior, and experiment design and analysis software.
-For more information, please visit the LAE Labs homepage , or contact Drs.
-Drager, Anderson, Schafer, or Deen.
+For more information, please visit the above link, or contact Katie Drager, Victoria Anderson, Amy Schafer, or Kamil Deen.

 Linguistics-SLS Reading Room